-The question of aesthetic experience stands at the center of the field of literary and cultural studies.
+The question of aesthetic experience stands at the center of literary and Cultural Studies.
 We do not study literary texts and cultural objects primarily for their referential function, that is, as sources of documentation or information.
-Rather, we are drawn to them because they provide an experience and have an impact on us or others.
+Rather, we are drawn to them because they provide an experience and have an effect on us or others.
 Even where texts are used for the purpose of cultural criticism, as is often the case in contemporary criticism, these cultural critics often forget that the texts they deal with have assumed their cultural significance only through their impact as aesthetic objects.

-It thus remains one of the central challenges for literary and cultural studies to clarify in what way we can talk about the dimension of the encounter with cultural material that is called aesthetic experience.
-One of the striking shortcomings of current cultural criticism is that, as a rule, there is little interest in taking up the question of aesthetics, because the aesthetic dimension is seen as mere evasion of history, politics or the project of a cultural criticism.
-However, the aesthetic dimension is not the more or less decorative wrapping of a real meaning to which we ought to penetrate as quickly as possible.
-The term aesthetic denotes a distinct mode of communication and experience without which we would have no object in literary and cultural studies and no good reason for the existence of a separate field of study.
+It thus remains one of the central challenges for literary and Cultural Studies to clarify in what way we can explain the encounter with cultural material that is called aesthetic experience.
+One of the striking shortcomings of the current critical revisionism is that, as a rule, there is little interest in taking up the question of aesthetics because the aesthetic dimension is seen as mere evasion of history, politics or the project of a cultural criticism.
+However, the aesthetic dimension is not the more or less decorative packaging of a "real" meaning to which we ought to penetrate as quickly as possible.
+The term 'aesthetic' refers to a distinct mode of communication and experience without which we would have no object in literary and Cultural Studies and no good reason for the existence of a separate field of study.
 In the following essay I therefore want to take up the question of aesthetic experience again and discuss it in two parts.
-The first part addresses the question of what it actually means to have an aesthetic experience-a question that many people in the field today find difficult to answer.
+The first part addresses the question what it actually means to have an aesthetic experience - a question that many people in the field today find difficult to answer.
 In the second part, I apply these considerations to a discussion of the aesthetic experience of the image.

-Because of the language-and-text centeredness of philosophy and literary theory in the 20th century, the issue of aesthetic experience has not been a question of central concern in these fields.
+Because of the language-and-text centeredness of philosophy and literary theory in the twentieth century, the issue of aesthetic experience has not been a question of central concern in these fields.
 One notable exception is John Dewey's Art as Experience which Peter Hansen, in James Kloppenberg's recently published Companion to American Thought, calls "the most complete American aesthetic theory developed in the twentieth century" (18).
-Indeed, in reading Art and Experience today, one is struck to see in how many ways Dewey anticipated positions and developments in literary and cultural studies that became influential only in the 1960s or even more recently.
-The first chapter of Raymond Williams's seminal book The Long Revolution, for example, which is one of the founding texts of the cultural studies movement, is based largely on arguments first developed in Dewey's Art and Experience in which Dewey claims that aesthetic experience is not tied to the encounter with a beautiful object but emerges from an intensified experience of qualities that characterize everyday objects, so that aesthetic experience is something we encounter as everpresent potential in our life-world.
+Indeed, in reading Art and Experience today, one is struck to see in how many ways Dewey anticipated positions and developments in literary and Cultural Studies that became influential only in the 1960s and after.
+The first chapter of Raymond Williams's seminal book The Long Revolution, for example, which is one of the founding texts of the Cultural Studies movement, is based largely on arguments first developed in Dewey's Art and Experience in which Dewey claims that aesthetic experience is not tied to the encounter with a beautiful object but emerges from an intensified experience of qualities that characterize everyday objects, so that aesthetic experience is something we encounter as ever-present potential in our life-world.